KeithRussel/warehouse-management-system/README.md

 ### 3. Deploy to Vercel

+**Note:** Due to a known compatibility issue between Next.js 15 and NextAuth v5 beta, the local build (`npm run build`) may fail.
+However, the application builds and runs successfully on Vercel.

 1. Go to [vercel.com](https://vercel.com) and sign in with GitHub
 2. Click "New Project"
 3. Import your repository